If you have a 3 year old, this information is for you!

 It is also interesting to watch and compare the differences in the play styles between a 2 year old and a 4 year old, for example.

-A play kitchen will grow with your child.
+As an added bonus, a play kitchen will grow with your child.

 I have already written several articles about how your child’s language development and learning can be enhanced with a play kitchen, so I won’t repeat myself here.